 Does Pinecrest require an entrance exam for rising K-6 applicants?

 Pinecrest does not require a test of any kind to gain admission.
-Admission decisions are based on a teacher recommendation, school records (not applicable to rising kindergartners) and a class visit to Pinecrest School.
+Admission decisions are based on a teacher recommendation, school records (not applicable to rising kindergartners) and a prospective student assessment to Pinecrest School.

 Is kindergarten half-day or full-day?